btarnow/Everykid/README.md

 Looking forward, I hope to continue to solve problems with technology as an engineer.

-Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/becky-tarnowski/
+Feel free to connect with me on [LinkedIn] (https://www.linkedin.com/in/becky-tarnowski/)!